 “It’s not Mom’s home cooking, but…”

-And the truth is, this six-word phrase pretty much sums up the college dining experience.
+The truth is, this six-word phrase pretty much sums up the college dining experience.
 Some meals are great, some are average, and some aren’t quite identifiable.
 Depending on what school you go to, and what your taste buds desire, you may love or despise your college dining experience.

 Regardless, college meals don’t come free so you’re going to want to maximize every penny you’ve spent on your dining plan.